SanderVanhove/node-referencer/README.md

 ### Can I change the variable names?
 Yes, rename away!

+## I changed the node's position in the scene, what now?
+You can do one of two things:
+* Remove the reference from the reference code block and add it again using the plugin.
+* Manually alter the path in the reference code block.

 ### Why didn't you use exported `NodePaths`?
 Because `NodePaths` bug out some times, in my experience.